Last Updated on October 20, 2013 by Ed Joven

-Chicken Inasal means grilled or barbecued chicken, this dish originated in Negros Occidental and very popular in Bacolod City.
+Chicken Inasal Recipe is a grilled or barbecued chicken, this dish originated in Negros Occidental and very popular in Bacolod City.
 In fact they have a place there called Manokan Country where all the restaurants sell Chicken Inasal.
+Many restaurants in the Philippines are selling Chicken Inasal as their number one dish, the most popular are Mang Inasal and Bacolod Chicken Inasal.

 Chicken Inasal Ingredients: